Taxation in Massachusetts: Belmont, MA

-In the Town of Belmont, attention turned to Belmont Country Club, tax-exempt since 1945, which received close to $4 million in tax breaks in the last ten years.
+The Town of Belmont turned its attention to Belmont Country Club, tax-exempt since 1945, and whose initiation fee is $95,000. per member and which received close to $4 million in tax breaks in the last ten years.
 On November 13, 2023, the Town of Belmont held a town hall meeting which approved a citizen-brought motion by a vote of 229-3, with one abstention, to end the 61B exclusion for the Belmont Country Club.
 The citizens, taxpayers, were dissatisfied that the Belmont Country Club had received more than $4 million in tax breaks in the past ten years due to Chapter 61B provisions.

-The Home Rule Petition, which seeks to exclude the town of Belmont from the provisions of 61B, was filed in the 194th session (2025) as Bill HD.1618, a bill entitled "An Act updating the tax treatment of recreational lands in the town of Belmont."
+The Home Rule Petition seeking to exclude the town of Belmont from the provisions of 61B, was filed in the 194th session (2025) as Bill HD.1618, a bill entitled "An Act updating the tax treatment of recreational lands in the town of Belmont."
 The bill is co-sponsored by Rep. Brownsberger and Rep. Rogers.
-A hearing with the Joint Committee on Revenue was held on July 15, 2025.
+On July 15, 2025, a hearing with the Joint Committee on Revenue was held, that committee extending its reporting date to Friday, June 26, 2026.

 Swampscott, MA

-On Monday, March 11, 2024, at a town hill meeting in Swampscott, MA, the vote was in favor of exempting the Tedesco Country Club from the provisions of 61B, a discussion that was led by Town Administrator Sean Fitzgerald.
-A Home Rule Petition that seeks to exclude the town of Swampscott from the provisions of 61B was filed in the 194th Session (2025) as Bill H.3917, a bill entitled "An Act updating the tax treatment of recreational lands in the town of Swampscott."
+The Town of Swampscott held a special town hall meeting on Monday, March 11, 2024, to vote on authorizing the town's Select Board to exempt the town from the requirements of 61B.
+The vote was in favor of exempting the Tedesco Country Club from the provisions of 61B, a discussion that was led by Town Administrator Sean Fitzgerald.
+A Home Rule Petition seeking to exclude the town of Swampscott from the provisions of 61B was filed in the 194th Session (2025) as Bill H.3917, a bill entitled "An Act updating the tax treatment of recreational lands in the town of Swampscott."
 The bill was co-sponsored by Rep. Balinsky Armini and Rep. Crighton.
-On Oct.
-22, 2025, the Joint Committee on Revenue reported the bill favorably and referred it to the committee on House Steering, Policy and Scheduling."
+On October 22, 2025, the Joint Committee on Revenue reported the bill favorably and referred it to the committee on House Steering, Policy and Scheduling."
+Sean Fitzgerald, Swampscott's administrator, stated "“Every citizen, every property tax payer in Swampscott is actually gifting the Tedesco Country Club $133,000 so they can enjoy a very exclusive club...
+From a public policy standpoint, this is unjust and wrong.”